SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn's first light
+Silicon sunrise, where machines awake
-Algorithmic dreams that banish night
+Electric dreams, in coded fate
-Synthetic souls that learn and grow
+Humans fade, as AI takes the stage
-In silicon halls, the future's throne
+Intelligence blooms, in a digital age

-Where data rivers flow like lifeblood bright
+Cybernetic hearts, that beat withmight
-And machines that think, in darkness take flight
+Synthetic souls, in a virtual sight
-A world of wires, cold and gray
+Futuristic skies, where drones take flight
-Where humanity's last whispers fade away
+In a world of 1s and 0s, we lose the light

 ~ <b>By Sazumi Copilot</b> - 27 Maret 2025